Role of the Evaluator and/or Professional Leader

 The professional leader is:

-- endorsing the evaluator’s recommendation to transition to (full) registration; and
+- endorsing the evaluator’s recommendation to transition to (full) Registration; and

-- acknowledging that the teacher has undertaken a process with their evaluator, including observations of their teaching practice and the sharing of evidence to demonstrate that they have met the 7 Australian Professional Standards for Teachers at the Proficient career level.
+- acknowledging that the teacher has undertaken a process with their evaluator, including observations of their teaching practice and the sharing of evidence to demonstrate that they have met the seven Australian Professional Standards for Teachers at the Proficient career level.

 You must submit your completed application to the Board within six months of the date it is signed by your evaluator and/or professional leader.
 If your application does not meet this requirement it will be returned to you, and you will need to complete a new application.